Py-Contributors/AudioBook/README.md

 ## Usages

-The audiobook is a python module to listen to your fav pdf book.
+The audiobook is a python module for listening to your favourite PDF book.

 ## Test